-For example, Ouke and Hanneke Dijkstra kept the farm running for 4 years, started up the bakery and transferred as much knowledge as possible to the local population.
+For example, Ouke and Hanneke Dijkstra kept the farm in Kumi running for 4 years, started the bakery and transferred as much knowledge as possible to the local population.

-The farm is currently managed by Sikko Seisma, a down-to-earth Frisian farmer, who uses all his knowledge and skills to teach employees the tricks of the trade on site.
+The farm is currently run by Sikko Seisma, a down-to-earth Frisian farmer, who uses all his knowledge and skills with verve to teach employees the tricks of the trade.

-In the run-up to setting up a Garage Service Point, partly made possible by Nissan, we will start with a training experience.
-For this purpose Sjaak Meertens traveled to Uganda for an indefinite period.
-Sjaak is both a qualified physics teacher and mechanical engineer with work experience in technology and project management in South Africa and Ethiopia.
+Sjaak Meertens was deployed in the run-up to setting up a vocational school in Tororo, a place two hours from Kumi.
+Sjaak already worked for the Kumi Hospital AgroPark and is now making the switch to focus more on education.
+Sjaak is both a qualified physics teacher and mechanical engineer with work experience in engineering and project management in South Africa and Ethiopia.